Darknet market: Vendors

 To list on a market, a vendor may have undergone an application process via referral, proof of reputation from another market or given a cash deposit to the market.

 Many vendors list their wares on multiple markets, ensuring they retain their reputation even should a single market place close.
-Grams have launched "InfoDesk" to allow central content and identity management for vendors as well as PGP key distribution.
+Grams (closed December 2017) had launched "InfoDesk" to allow central content and identity management for vendors as well as PGP key distribution.

 Meanwhile, individual law enforcement operations regularly investigate and arrest individual vendors and those purchasing significant quantities for personal use.

 A February 2016 report suggested that a quarter of all DNM purchases were for resale.

 Products

 Drugs

 Whilst a great many products are sold, drugs dominate the numbers of listings, with the drugs including cannabis, MDMA, modafinil, LSD, cocaine, and designer drugs.

 Personal information

 Personally identifying information, financial information like credit card and bank account information, and medical data from medical data breaches is bought and sold, mostly in darknet markets but also in other black markets.
 People increase the value of the stolen data by aggregating it with publicly available data, and sell it again for a profit, increasing the damage that can be done to the people whose data was stolen.